mezzio/mezzio/docs/book/v2/cookbook/using-laminas-form-view-helpers.md

 }
 ```

-The above creates an instance of `Zend\ServiceManager\Config`, uses it to
+The above creates an instance of `Laminas\ServiceManager\Config`, uses it to
-configure the already created `Zend\View\HelperPluginManager` instance, and then
+configure the already created `Laminas\View\HelperPluginManager` instance, and then
 returns the plugin manager instance.

 From here, you'll add a `delegators` configuration key in your